bahrus/xtal-element/README.md

 ### Limitations

-propActions (and updateTransforms, discussed below) rely heavily on destructuring the class as the argument of an arrow function.
+propActions rely heavily on destructuring the class as the argument of an arrow function.
 JavaScript doesn't appear to support destructuring objects with ES6 symbols as keys.

 Separating "propAction" arrow functions out of the class as an (imported) constant imposes an additional limitation -- a limitation that isn't applicable when the actions are defined inside the class -- these external constants don't support responding to, or modifying, private members (something in the middle stages of browser and TypeScript adoption).
 I thought using "bind" might give access to private fields, but no such luck.
 The propActions public field, of course, allows a mixture of inline, instance-based propActions, empowered with access to private members, combined with the more limited (but portable, individually testable) external lambda expressions.
 So when private member access is needed, those actions could remain inside the class.